History

 Monopoly on Solar Sails (108 – 141 A.S.T):

-As time goes by, profit-driven Coggorts misplace Rubikon from his position and take over Solar Industries LTD. They monopolize the production of solar sails, brutally suppress any competition, and sanction entire planets at will by withholding the supply of solar sails.
-One of the sanctioned planets, Stygion, notoriously known for its dislike of non-human species, refuses to bend the knee to the Coggort monopoly.
-Stygians start hoarding powerful ancient artifacts and utilizing them in their weaponry.
-Concerned with the growing might of the Stygian fleet, Coggorts outlaw the artifacts and start hunting for those possessing them.
-The harder Solar Industries LTD chokes the Stygian economy, the more hateful Stygians grow towards Coggorts.
-They crave a strong leader who would rise against Coggorts’ hegemony.
+As time went by, profit-driven Coggorts displaced Rubikon from his position and took over Solar Industries LTD. They monopolized the production of solar sails, brutally suppressed any competition, and sanctioned entire planets at will by withholding the supply of solar sails.
+One of the sanctioned human planets, Stygion, notoriously known for its dislike of non-human species, refused to bend the knee to the Coggort monopoly.
+Stygians started hoarding powerful ancient artifacts and utilizing them in their weaponry.

 Solar Sails Space Pirates Coggort Ships